 Always use a microphone when available.
 Even in a small room, some people may need the amplification.
 It is better to ask “Is the sound OK?” rather than “Can everyone hear me?”

 Be visible so that audience members can see your face when you talk, which helps some people hear.
-Do not turn away from the audience to read projected material, unless you have a microphone.
+Do not turn away from the audience to read projected material.

 Recognize that a sign language interpreter is present to facilitate communication between and among participants.
 Address the person with whom you wish to speak, not the interpreter.